powerd6-old/schemas/docs/item.md

 Type: [markdown-string](markdown-string.md)

-The description of the effect and what it causes.
+The description of the item is and how it looks.

 ## `effects` (optional)